darwinia-network/docs/docs/evm/tutorial/migration/multisig-account.md

 ## How to migrate

+!!! note
-> 💡 Please note that you can use [Gnosis Safe Multisig - IPFS](https://ipfs.io/ipfs/QmfRD4GuqZobNi2NT2C77a3UTQ452ffwstr4fjEJixUgjf/#/wallets) to restore the current Darwinia multisig account that you previously created and perform multisig operations on the current Darwinia.
+    Please note that you can use [Gnosis Safe Multisig - IPFS](https://ipfs.io/ipfs/QmfRD4GuqZobNi2NT2C77a3UTQ452ffwstr4fjEJixUgjf/#/wallets) to restore the current Darwinia multisig account that you previously created and perform multisig operations on the current Darwinia.

 To illustrate the account migration process, we will use the following multisig account as an example: